araskazemi/greenhouse/Identity_Binding.md

 the value for birthday in record is matched to the birthday attribute from eIDAS.

 <a name="elevated-matching-population-register"></a>
 ### 4.2.
-Elevated  matching of record in the Population Register
+Elevated  matching of record in the population register

 **URI:** `http://id.swedenconnect.se/id-binding/process/populationregister`